A topic from the subject of Inorganic Chemistry in Chemistry.

 Discussion:

 In this experiment, copper(II) ions react with ammonia molecules to form a coordination complex called tetraamminecopper(II) sulfate.
 The coordination complex has the formula [Cu(NH3)4]2+SO42-.
 The copper(II) ion is the central metal ion, and the four ammonia molecules are the ligands.
 The complex is formed by the interaction between the lone pair electrons on the ammonia molecules and the empty d orbitals on the copper(II) ion.
+This is an example of a dative covalent bond (coordinate bond).

-The formation of tetraamminecopper(II) sulfate is an example of a ligand exchange reaction.
-In a ligand exchange reaction, one ligand is replaced by another ligand on a metal ion.
-In this case, the water molecules that are initially coordinated to the copper(II) ion are replaced by ammonia molecules.
+The formation of tetraamminecopper(II) sulfate is an example of a ligand substitution reaction.
+In this reaction, the water molecules initially coordinated to the copper(II) ion are replaced by ammonia molecules which are stronger ligands.

 Significance: